 Slow site speed irritates users and turns them away.
 In other words, a poorly optimized site can be the kiss of death for your business – not something that anyone wants when spending the time and financial resources to build their website.

-Not only is a slow site annoying, but it harms your search engine rankings too.
+Not only is a slow site performance annoying, but it harms your search engine rankings too.
 Search engines’ proprietary algorithms assess page speed and site responsiveness as part of their search results rankings.
 Want to be at the bottom of the proverbial Google barrel?
 Run a slow site and you’re sealing your fate as a lower-ranking site compared to your competitors.

 What Factors Contribute to Site Speed?